ovh/docs/pages/web/clouddb/using-mysql-mariadb/guide.en-gb.md

 order: 02
 ---

-**Last updated 28th June 2022**
+**Last updated 29th June 2022**

 ## Objective

 Do you want to use MySQL or MariaDB for your databases?

 ### What is a MySQL database?

-MySQL is a relational database management system developed for increased read performance, unlike other systems
+MySQL is a relational database management system developed for increased read performance, unlike other systems.

 This is an open-source engine, whose parent company is Oracle.